How to enable images for Basic Pages in Drupal 7

 Within the core Drupal 7, only Articles have the ability to add images to the content by default.
 This can be enabled for Basic Pages also by configuring the proper setting in the admin dashboard.
 Below are the steps you will need to follow to turn on the ability to add images to Basic Pages in Drupal 7.

-Turnign on the ability to add images in Basic Pages in Drupal 7
+Enabling images for Basic Pages in Drupal 7

 - Log into the Drupal 7 admin dashboard.